bradshawjoshua/Early-Detection-Stroke/README.md

 > Visual 2 displays patient status by heart disease and hypertension in order to show which groups are most affected by stroke.

 ## Model
-### Logistics Regression for Deployment:
+### Logistic Regression for Deployment:
-* Logistic Regression Model, performed best with or without hyperparameter tuning (L1); and used class weight (balancing) and Synthetic Minority Oversampling Technique due to stroke patients underrepresentation.
+* Logistic Regression model performed best with or without hyperparameter tuning (L1); and used class weight (balancing) and Synthetic Minority Oversampling Technique due to stroke patients' underrepresentation.
-  * Noticed some overfitting with my Logistic Regression model
+  * Noticed some overfitting with my Logistic Regression model.
-  * Identified more false negatives than I would like for this data set, so I attempted to balance my model in order to create predictions that would favor false positives
+  * Identified more false negatives than I would like for this data set, so I attempted to balance my model in order to create predictions that would favor false positives.

-Logistics Regression L1 Tune
+Logistic Regression L1 Tune
 * Train Accuracy: 95.59%
 * Test Accuracy: 93.82%

-Logistics Regression AUC - ROC Curve:
+Logistic Regression AUC - ROC Curve:
-* Based on AUC, there is an 85% chance that the logistic regression model will be able to distinguish between stroke and no stroke in a new patient.
+* Based on AUC, there is an 85% chance that the Logistic Regression model will be able to distinguish between stroke and no stroke in a new patient.

 ## Recommendations:

 * Patients with hypertension and heart disease need increased monitoring due to higher stroke cases for this group.
-* Suggest patients over 40 get checked every 6 months
+* Suggest patients over 40 get checked every 6 months.
 * If the patient has a BMI over 26 or has high blood pressure, then I suggest implementation of a fitness and nutritional remediation program.

 ## Limitations & Next Steps